astromatt/book-dev/docs/informacje-o-szkoleniu/program.rst

 Microservices and Docker
 ^^^^^^^^^^^^^^^^^^^^^^^^
+- Microservices basics:

+    - why?
+    - how?
-- Microservices basics - why? how? what?
+    - what?

 - Docker:

     - introduction to containers and Docker